 Taxi, Limousine, and Shuttle Services

-Reasonable and necessary charges for ground transportation are reimbursable.
+Necessary, reasonable, and allocable charges for ground transportation are reimbursable.
 Whenever possible, use shuttle services offered by lodging facilities and/or conference sites, which are typically free.
 Receipts are required for all fares that exceed $25.

 Travel by Students, Participants, and Other Personnel

-Travel on sponsored programs typically is permitted for students, participants, and other personnel, so long as the travel is necessary, reasonable, and allocable.
-Travel is usually incorporated into the budget at the pre-award stage and approved during the initial award negotiation phase.
+Travel on sponsored programs is typically permitted for students, participants, and other personnel, so long as the travel is necessary, reasonable, and allocable.
+Travel is usually incorporated into the budget at the proposal stage and approved during the initial award negotiation phase.

 The allocation of travel across cost categories may vary across grant programs.
 For example: